 Court said taxpayers did not have standing to challenge system

 Writing for the majority, Justice Anthony Kennedy reiterated the general rule from Massachusetts v.
 Mellon (1923), which provided that one’s status as a taxpayer generally did not grant one standing to challenge a law.

 However, the challengers invoked the Court’s decision in Flast v.
 Cohen (1968), where the Court did find that taxpayers had standing to challenge a government spending program as violative of the Establishment Clause.

 But Kennedy distinguished Flast as a case involving government spending, rather than a tax-credit program.
 “The distinction between governmental expenditures and tax credits refutes respondents' assertion of standing,” wrote Kennedy.
 “When Arizona taxpayers choose to contribute to STOs, they spend their own money, not money the State has collected from respondents or from other taxpayers.”

-Dissenters says cash grants, tax breaks both provide targeted support
+Dissenters said cash grants, tax breaks both provide targeted support

 Justice Elena Kagan authored the opinion for the Court’s four dissenters.
 She disagreed with the majority that Flast was distinguishable.
 “This novel distinction in standing law between appropriations and tax expenditures has as little basis in principle as it has in our precedent,” she wrote.
 “Cash grants and targeted tax breaks are means of accomplishing the same government objective — to provide financial support to select individuals or organizations.”